 Inbound marketing driven by great content will always deliver the best sales leads – but you only have visibility of prospect’s that already know you, the much larger audience is executives who have yet to engage with your content marketing.
 My estimate is you are missing 80% of your opportunities if you don’t do cold calling (see Chart I).

 Cold calling done right can give your prospects a nice warm feeling because it uses human interaction, far less sterile than an email.
+Appointment setting over the phone is easier because your business development team can handle any objections and be more persuasive.

 This post is part of a series about the General Data Protection Regulation; the full list of posts include ‘How Brexit impacts marketing data in the UK‘ | ‘3 tips: Steal my GDPR plan‘ | ‘The GDPR became law yesterday… and nobody cared‘ | ‘Get ready for Data Protection ambulance chasers‘ | ‘10 Must-know facts about the new EU data law‘ | ‘Want prospects to opt-in?
 Call them‘ | ‘You don’t need ‘opt-in’ to store a switchboard number‘ | ‘What can these guys teach you about opt-in marketing?‘ | ‘How content marketing will change after 2018‘ | ‘Winning Edge: Counter a direct threat‘